 Besides those factors, remember that GRP doesn’t prescribe specific approaches.
 A GRP number only sets out the total potential reach for your campaign.
 You could arrive at the same GRP via multiple combinations of ad frequency and projected audience coverage.

-GRP and Ad Buying
+Gross Rating Points and Ad Buying

 Ad buys, especially in TV advertising, can be negotiated based on rating points.
 Advertisers can peg their payment rates on the number of rating points they get for a particular ad spot, for example.